-Crosby Elementary is committed to meeting the needs of all students.
-Crosby Elementary has a staff of specialists to help students with their individual needs including a speech and language specialist, a school psychologist, a guidance counselor, a special education teacher and a school nurse.
-In addition, the Hamilton County Board of Education provides other specialists on an individual basis.
+Miami Whitewater Elementary is committed to meeting the needs of all students.
+We have a staff of specialists to help students with their individual needs including speech and language pathologists, occupational and physical therapists, school psychologists, a guidance counselor, special education teachers, and a school nurse.
+In addition, the Hamilton County Board of Education provides other specialists on an individual basis including a Board Certified Behavior Analyst and Registered Behavior Technicians.
 We are pleased with the services that these individuals provide to our building, and we encourage parents to call if you have questions about any of these programs.